RTzinh/investe-bem-brasil/README.md

 # Step 3: Install the necessary dependencies.
 npm i

+# Step 4: Start the backend API server.
+npm run server:dev

-# Step 4: Start the development server with auto-reloading and an instant preview.
+# Step 5: In a new terminal, start the frontend development server with auto-reloading and an instant preview.
 npm run dev
 ```

+The backend API will be available at `http://localhost:4000/api` and the frontend expects it to be running when interacting with dashboards, relatórios, and importações de extrato bancário.

 **Edit a file directly in GitHub**